Mongolian People's Army: Education

-A MPRA soldier on a 1932 Mongolian stamp.
+An MPRA soldier on a 1932 Mongolian stamp.

+Relief, displaying revolutionary heroism, on the wall of the National Museum of Mongolia.

 Political indoctrination

 The central Political Administration Unit was established in the army in 1921 to supervise the work of political commissars (Politruk) and party cells in all army units and to provide a political link with the Central Committee of the MPRP in the army.
 The unit served to raise morale and to prevent enemy political propaganda.
 Up to one third of army units were members of the party and others were in the Mongolian Revolutionary Youth League.

-The Red Mongol Army received sixty percent of the government budget in early years and it was expanded from 2,560 men in 1923 to 4,000 in 1924 and to 7,000 in 1927.
+The army received sixty percent of the government budget in early years and it was expanded from 2,560 men in 1923 to 4,000 in 1924 and to 7,000 in 1927.
 The native armed forces stayed linked to Soviet Red Army intelligence groups and NKVD, Mongolian secret police, and Buryat Mongol Comintern agents acted as administrators and represented the real power in the country albeit under direct Soviet guidance.